Juan Guaidó: Arrest attempt

-On 12 July 2021, Special Action Forces (FAES) officials went to Guaidó's residence to arrest him.
-The security forces besieged Guaidó for twenty minutes in the residence's garage, who took refuge in an armored vehicle, even using explosives against him.
-The arrest was ultimately foiled due to the vehicle and his neighbors and supporters, who opposed his detention.
+On 12 July 2021, Special Action Forces (FAES) officials went to Guaidó's residence and besieged him for twenty minutes in the building's garage, and used explosives against him as Guaidó took refuge in an armored vehicle.
+The intended arrest was foiled due to the vehicle and his neighbors and supporters, who opposed Guaidó's detention.
 Guaidó said that the officers did not identify themselves nor did they show any judicial order.
-Shortly before the same day, former deputy Freddy Guevara was detained while he was driving his vehicle.
+On the same day, former deputy Freddy Guevara was detained while he was driving his vehicle.

-Interim government dissolution
+Interim government dismissal

-On 22 December 2022, the Venezuelan opposition held an initial vote to remove Guaidó's interim government from its leadership.
-The measure was approved but subject to another vote.
-On 30 December 2022, three of the four main political parties (Justice First, Democratic Action and A New Era) backed a reform of the Statute for the Transition to Democracy to dissolve the interim government and create a commission of five members to manage foreign assets, stating that the interim government had failed to achieve the goals it had set.
+After a preliminary vote on 22 December 2022 to remove the interim government, on 30 December 2022, three of the four main political parties (Justice First, Democratic Action and A New Era) backed a reform of the Statute Governing the Transition to Democracy to dissolve the interim government and create a commission of five members to manage foreign assets, stating that the interim government had failed to achieve the goals it had set.
 The amendment was voted by the opposition National Assembly as deputies sought a united strategy ahead of the presidential elections scheduled for 2024.
 The reform was approved with 72 votes in favor, 29 against and 8 abstentions.